-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.

-AN ACT relating to local governments; prohibiting a local government employer from entering into an agreement to pay dues to an employee organization through deductions from compensation; prohibiting such an employer from providing paid leave or paying compensation or benefits for time spent by an employee in providing services to an employee organization; prohibiting the inclusion of certain employees in a bargaining unit; revising provisions relating to a reduction in force; providing that a collective bargaining agreement between a local government employer and a recognized employee organization expires for certain purposes at the end of the term stated in the agreement; requiring public notice of certain offers made in collective bargaining; eliminating final and binding fact-finding except upon the election of the governing body; removing a portion of the budgeted ending fund balance of certain governmental funds from the scope of collective bargaining and from consideration by a fact finder; eliminating statutory impasse arbitration for firefighters, police officers, teachers and educational support personnel; and providing other matters properly relating thereto.
+AN ACT relating to local governments; authorizing a local government employer to enter into an agreement to pay dues to an employee organization through deductions from compensation; prohibiting such an employer from providing paid leave or paying compensation or benefits for time spent by an employee in providing services to an employee organization; authorizing the Local Government Employee-Management Relations Board to appoint a Deputy Commissioner; declaring the right of a local government employee to resign from an employee organization at any time; prohibiting the inclusion of certain employees in a bargaining unit; revising provisions relating to a reduction in force; providing that a collective bargaining agreement between a local government employer and a recognized employee organization expires for certain purposes at the end of the term stated in the agreement; requiring public notice of certain offers made in collective bargaining; eliminating final and binding fact-finding except upon the election of the governing body; removing a portion of the budgeted ending fund balance of certain governmental funds from the scope of collective bargaining and from consideration by a fact finder: eliminating statutory impasse arbitration for firefighters. police officers, teachers and educational support personnel; making an appropriation; and providing other matters properly relating thereto.